-Born in Cornwall, New York, on March 18, 1964, Bonnie Blair took to the ice at a young age, joining the national speed skating team after high school.
+Born in New York in 1964, Bonnie Blair took to the ice at a young age, joining the national speed skating team after high school.
 In 1984, Blair competed in her first Olympic Games at age 19, finishing eighth in the 500-meter event.

 Also in 1994, Blair became the first American woman to win five gold medals and the first American to win gold in the same event in three consecutive Games (1988, 1992 and 1994).
 She is the most decorated woman in Winter Olympic history.

 According to ESPN.com, Blair's family was already dedicated to the sport of speed skating before she arrived.
 Her father, Charlie, had dropped her mother, Eleanor, off at the hospital to give birth to Bonnie while he took their older children to a competition.